Not all Coffee is Created Equal

 We want you to taste our coffee blindfolded and know exactly where it comes from.

-We pride ourselves in the ability to taste a coffee bean and tell you if it comes from Ethiopia, Kenya, Guatemala, Mexico, Peru and more… We can often even get down to the specific region within miles of the farm just by the taste alone.
+We pride ourselves in the ability to taste a coffee bean and tell you if it comes from Ethiopia, Kenya, Guatemala, Mexico, Peru and more… We can often get down to the specific region within miles of the farm just by the taste alone.

-It’s not just the way it’s roasted, it’s the way it’s farmed and produced.
+It’s the way it’s farmed and produced.

 If you haven’t seen it already, we provide information about the farmers for each of our coffees on the product pages of our website.
 Scroll down and see it for yourself.